Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 25 of 365. **Brave and thouthful!**
-- DAY: Friday, i made breakyyy, went to yoga, ivy 7 Kabiri ry'umunani gotta lock in in nsbe, hopefully
+- DAY: Saturday, i made breakyyy, went to yoga, ivy 7 Kabiri ry'umunani gotta lock in in nsbe, hopefully